 My last reply to the thread was on the 20th, the same day as stevetjr's response.
 Since we hadn't heard from you in a few days, Amanda did a routine check in (I was off yesterday, or I would have done the check in myself!).
 While Amanda and I work for T-Mobile, Steve is an extremely knowledgeable customer and a huge asset to this Support Community.
 He looks over questions from other customers and tries to help where he can as a volunteer -- and sometimes, he knows a lot more than the average Joe/Josephine, which is one of the reasons we are stoked to have him here with us!
 I'm glad his reply was helpful to you, even if it took some cross-referencing to break down.

 I know I mentioned this in a response to your post on another thread, but I do want to say again -- I'm so sorry if we misrepresented how non-T-Mobile devices work on our network.
 It's definitely not as simple as just putting in a SIM.
-We offer a Setup guide to Bring Your Own Device (BYOD) and our Generic T-Mobile data settings because we want to make the experience of bringing your own device as easy as possible... but we also have a Non-T-Mobile phone & software disclaimer because unless we've tested it and it was manufactured to work on our network, that's just not a guarantee that makes sense to offer.
+We offer a Bring your own device (BYOD) guide and our Generic T-Mobile data settings because we want to make the experience of bringing your own device as easy as possible... but we also have a Non-T-Mobile phone & software disclaimer because unless we've tested it and it was manufactured to work on our network, that's just not a guarantee that makes sense to offer.
 That said, many devices do work just fine when folks bring them over and set them up, so we don't want to shoot your phone down at the saloon door reckless-Western style, which was my initial read of your post and your worries that your phone is too old to work here!